 How to boost employee engagement: conclusion

-If your organisation is suffering from a deep rooted lack of employee engagement across the board, it would be wishful thinking to believe you can change that overnight.
+If your organization is suffering from a deep rooted lack of employee engagement across the board it would be wishful thinking to believe you can change that overnight.